 The real luxury of the Costa del Sol is how easily these courses combine.
 A week might open with the links-edged Fairmont La Hacienda and the views at Alcaidesa from a Sotogrande base, then shift east for the strategy of La Quinta and the championship test of Finca Cortesin — three completely different styles of golf inside one short, scenic transfer corridor.

 Around that, the choice of base shapes the whole feel.
 Estepona’s Hotel Exe Estepona Thalasso & Spa and Barcelo Occidental Fuengirola offer relaxed, well-placed comfort between the two ends of the coast, while Casares, Sotogrande and Marbella each give the trip a distinct character.
-A specialist builds the order, the tee times and the hotels around the courses you most want to play — from £185pp, the accessible start of a fully tailor-made journey.
+A specialist builds the order, the tee times and the hotels around the courses you most want to play — from

 Our specialists’ favourite stays in Costa Del Sol